KyleAcheson/Xscat_Optimizer/README.md

 - Use the `post_opt_analysis.m` script to analyse your optimisation.
 - Just edit the file names to loop over for each optimisation run.
 - Inspect the optimisation visually using the FLAGplot option.
+- `generate_comparison_signals.m` can be used to generate equally weighted reference signals w specific gaussian widths and xfracs